 If you are using registered office address facility, it must not be used for any criminal activity.
 You are not authorised to use our office address without our written permission.
 Failure to do so will lead to a legal action.
 You are not authorised to use our office address to obtain any loans, Cars, or any sort of items.
 We are only responsible to scan & email to you the correspondence from the company’s house & HMRC.
 All the registered office address facility must be paid in advance, failure to do so will lead to a notification to the company’s house where your company will be frozen along with its bank accounts.
 It is your responsibly to take any money out from the business accounts where you have authorised us to strike off the company.

-The fee for the registered office is charged on an yearly basis in advance, It will be for the period of 12 months from the date you take such services.
+The fee for the registered office is charged on an yearly basis in advance unless included in the package, It will be for the period of 12 months from the date you take such services.
+The registered office address facility only allows you to register office address for the company.
+For any other address & fee, Please click here.

 6.1 However, there are many other areas where we can be of assistance and we shall be pleased to discuss any matters with you.
 These other services include: